Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-In particular, if ${\bf \bar{\mu}}_t$ denotes the mean field limit of the normalised process at time $t + \log_{\rho} (\epsilon N)$, then, the number of infections observed in a smaller model with population $N$ is approximately $N* {\bf \bar{\mu}}_t$ and that of a larger model is approximately $kN* {\bf \bar{\mu}}_t$.
-Thus, the larger model infection process can be approximated by the smaller model infection process by scaling it by $k$.
+In particular, if ${\bf \bar{\mu}}_t$ denotes the mean field limit of the normalized process at time $t + \log_{\rho} (\epsilon N)$, then the number of infections observed in a smaller model with population $N$ is approximately $N \cdot {\bf \bar{\mu}}_t$ and that of a larger model is approximately $kN \cdot {\bf \bar{\mu}}_t$. \textbf{Thus, once the system enters the mean-field phase, the larger model infection process can be approximated by the smaller model infection process by scaling it by $k$.}

-\begin{remark} {\em While the deterministic equations (conditioned on $W$) in Theorem \ref{deterministic_theorem} can be easily solved when the number of types is small and initial state is established via simulation, these become much harder in a realistic model with all its complexity, where the number of types is extremely large and may be uncountable if non-memoryless probability distributions are involved.
-One may thus view the key role of the simulator as a tool that identifies the random initial state of these deterministic mean field equations and then solves them somewhat efficiently using stochastic methods.} \end{remark}
+\begin{remark} { While the deterministic equations (conditioned on $W$) in Theorem \ref{deterministic_theorem} can be easily solved when the number of types is small and the initial state is established via simulation, these become much more difficult in a realistic model with all its complexity, where the number of types is extremely large and may be uncountable if non-memoryless probability distributions are involved. \textbf{One may thus view the key role of the simulator as a tool that identifies the random initial state $W$ of these deterministic mean-field equations and then solves them efficiently using stochastic methods.}} \end{remark}